St George's Church of England Foundation School: Moving to Broadstairs

-Inter House Challenge

-In the Inter House Challenge students from the above 'House Learning Communities' compete with students from other Houses in a series of challenges, such as Sport, Art, Science, and other activities to win points for their House.
-The House with the most points wins the Inter House Cup at the end of each academic year.
-These events happen at the end of every term, and the points carry over through the school year, until making a final end-of-year total.

-Rochester dominated the 1990s, and Exeter the early 2000s.
-In recent years, all Houses have won the Challenge Cup.

 The new building

 The project

 The new school building plan was formed by the previous principal Keith Rumblo, with his Deputy Head and future Principal Kim Stoner, and members of the school governing body.
 The plan was to build the first 21st-century facilities in Thanet, as part of the Government's 'Building Schools for the Future' scheme.
 It cost about £23M, with state-of-the-art facilities and modern equipment in all areas.
 The old buildings were almost entirely demolished.